 Is Legal Online Gambling Safe?

 For a site to be included in our guide, we require advanced SSL connectivity and highly sophisticated data encryption technology.
-We also insist on effective firewall protections, fraud prevention and specially trained technical teams to monitor these processes.
+We also insist on effective firewall protection, fraud prevention, and specially trained technical teams to monitor these processes.
 These components combined can effectively protect your personal financial information, and are the very protocols that are in place at banks and credit card companies.

-Nevada was the first to legalize online gambling at a state level and currently allows state regulated online poker entertainment.
+Nevada was the first to legalize online gambling at a state level and currently allows state-regulated online poker entertainment.
 Residents have access to online poker sites that have been licensed by the state.
-Delaware and New Jersey have legalized state regulated online poker and casino gambling, so residents of these states can access casino games online such as slots, blackjack, video poker, roulette, keno, live dealer games and more, as well as online poker games.
+Delaware and New Jersey legalized state regulated online poker and casino gambling shortly thereafter, so residents of these states can access casino games online such as slots, blackjack, video poker, roulette, keno, live dealer games and more, as well as online poker games.

-Initially each state only allowed players that were physically located within their own borders to access their gambling entertainment.
+Initially, each of these states only allowed players that were physically located within their own borders to access their gambling entertainment.
 However, all three of these states have entered into interstate gambling compacts that support the sharing of player pools.
 Therefore players in Delaware can also play casino games in New Jersey or poker games in Nevada.
+It is unclear how the post-PASPA, reinterpretation of the Federal Wire Act will impact these compacts.

 The following pages below offer information on how you can gamble online legally in each specific state.